Undergraduate Research and Creative Activities Funds

 Application Due Dates

 • Applications will be accepted on a rolling basis.
 There are no due dates.
 As soon as you need funding, apply.
-We will stop accepting applications in mid-March due to fiscal year deadlines, but you can apply up until that point.
+We will stop accepting applications on Wednesday, March 27, 2024 at 11:59pm due to to fiscal year deadlines, but you can apply up until that point.
+Due to fiscal year deadlines for state funding, all funds must be spent by the end of April 2024.

 • If you are applying for an URCA to support travel to present at a conference, please wait to apply until you have been accepted to present.
 Attach a copy of your conference acceptance to your application before submitting.